A University-wide Initiative

 They are not intended to fund either conferences or faculty release from teaching.
 They are intended to support any other aspect of a collaborative research enterprise, however, such as travel to the research site, travel to enable working meetings with external collaborators, research assistance, and data-collection costs.

 While interdisciplinarity is not a requirement, we will favor interdisciplinary projects, especially those that help bring together units of the University.
-In the current round, we will consider projects to be conducted from June 2013 through May 2014 and will give preference to projects that may be expected to show substantial progress within calendar year 2013.
+In the current round, we will consider projects to be conducted from July 2015 through June 2016.
 In evaluating the proposals, the committee will ask the following questions:

 - Does the project address a practically significant moral problem in a potentially useful way?

 - Does the project propose a mode of collaborative effort well suited to making relevant progress on the moral problem in question?

 - Will the project (or a significant activity or event associated with the project) be undertaken if we do not fund it?

 The Application Process

 The proposal should be no longer than five pages of double-spaced text.
 It should include: